datalad/datalad.org/content/pages/integrations.rst

   at the University of Cologne (and its partners) uses DataLad as key technology for its information management needs.

+- DataLad is the data management back-end of the remote monitoring platform `JTrack <https://arxiv.org/abs/2101.10091>`__ for collecting data from a large number of wearable devices for the purpose of developing digital biomarkers for neurological and psychiatric diseases.

 DataLad and its datasets are compatible with a number of existing portals and storage solutions: